Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

                         ]
                     ]

+By default filters are displayed next to the table and can be hidden with the filterbutton.
+If you want them to be hidden on load, set filteronloadinactive = true in the instance of your table.

 ## Sorting

 If the output template you want to use doesn't support clickable headers to sort (eg because you use cards), you might want to use the sort select.
 Just add